What sort of church is St John's?

 As well as our main Sunday services at 10.30am and 6.30pm, we run a wide range of other activities for ages from 0 to 100, both at weekends and during the week.
 Have a look here for more details.
 Coming along to one of the Sunday services is a great way to start being involved.

 What happens at the Sunday services?

 Generally we sing a few songs or hymns, pray and are taught about a section of the Bible in a sermon of about 30 minutes.
-The services normally last between 60-90 minutes.
-There's more detail about services on this page or you can watch a recent service here.
-We usually take an offering of money to help pay for the work of the church, but this is for regular church members only - if you're visiting, just pass it on!
+The services normally last from 60-90 minutes.
+You can watch a recent service here if you want to see what goes on.
+We usually take an offering of money to help pay for the work of the church, but this is for regular church members only - if you're visiting, just pass the collection bag on.

-After the 10.30 and 6.30 services there's tea, coffee and biscuits in the church lounge area to the side of the main church so we can get to know each other better.
+After the 10.30am and 6.30pm services there's time to chat with tea, coffee and biscuits so we can get to know each other better.

 Do I have to sing?

 Only if you want to.
 If you feel unsure about singing with other people (and many people do), just listen to everyone else.